Carlos Rogers (American football)

-Carlos Cornelius Rogers (born July 2, 1981) is a former American football cornerback.
-He played college football at Auburn, where he earned consensus All-American honors, and was drafted by the Washington Redskins ninth overall in the 2005 NFL Draft.
-Rogers has also played for the San Francisco 49ers and Oakland Raiders.
+Carlos Cornelius Rogers (born July 2, 1981) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Auburn Tigers, earning consensus All-American honors.
+Rogers was selected by the Washington Redskins with the ninth overall pick in the 2005 NFL draft.
+He also played for the San Francisco 49ers and Oakland Raiders.

 Early life

-Rogers was born in Augusta, Georgia.
+Rogers was born in Augusta, Georgia on July 2, 1981.
 He was raised in Thomson, Georgia until his family moved to Augusta while he was in middle school.
 He attended Butler High School, where he played football, basketball, and participated in track and field.
 In football, Rogers played both offense and defense.
 As a senior, he rushed for 1,332 yards and 11 touchdowns and posted 47 tackles with two interceptions.
 He was a SuperPrep All-American, an Augusta Chronicle all-area and all-metro choice, and was listed in The Atlanta Journal-Constitution's "Georgia 75".
 In basketball, he averaged 14.2 points per game as a senior and 13.8 points as a junior.
 In track, he posted times of 10.7 seconds in the 100-meter dash and 21.0 seconds in the 200-meter dash.

 College career

 Rogers attended Auburn University, where he played for coach Tommy Tuberville's Auburn Tigers football team from 2001 to 2004.
 He started 44 games over four years, and finished his career with 182 tackles (134 individual), seven interceptions, and two fumble recoveries.
-He holds Auburn’s career record with forty pass deflections, which ranks second in SEC history.
+He holds Auburn's career record with forty pass deflections, which ranks second in SEC history.
 He was named to the Auburn football All-Decade Team for the 2000s.

 Rogers graduated with a bachelor's degree in sociology.